 Elizabeth S. Van Horn

-Elizabeth S. Van Horn, LMSW, Queens Borough Coordinator.
+Elizabeth S. Van Horn, LMSW, Deputy Director for Programs.
 Elizabeth joined the full-time CASA staff after graduating from Columbia University School of Social Work in May of 2013.
 She interned at CASA for the 2012 – 2013 academic year.
 Prior to CASA, Elizabeth interned in a Head Start program and worked with college students as a resident assistant.
 She also holds a B.A. in Sociology & Criminal Justice from Old Dominion University.